What's the meaning of the phrase 'Surfing'?

-Surfing (a.k.a. surfboarding) - originally the riding of a wave while standing or lying on a surfboard.
-Now also applied figuratively to other activities, e.g. 'surfing the net'.
+Surfing (a.k.a. surfboarding) is, in its literal meaning, the riding of a wave while standing or lying on a surfboard.

 It is generally accepted that surfing was first enjoyed by Polynesians in Tahiti and Hawaii.
 The oral tradition of passing chants, called 'Meles', from generation to generation records the practice of surfing in those islands and suggests that it dates back to at least the 15th century.
 It was first recorded in print in the ship's log of the Discovery, which was part of Captain James Cook's ill-fated expedition to Hawaii.
 The log was written in 1779 by Lieutenant James King, who took over the captaincy of the ship after Cook was killed.

 Modern-day surfing came to the USA in the 20th century and became very popular amongst the young, especially in on the west coast, during the 1960s.
 When the Beach Boys recorded Surfin' USA in March 1963 they could have had no notion that surfing was to become such a widespread term in the language.
 What started out simply as 'surfing' migrated into other forms.
 Initially these were activities that mimicked surfboarding.
 The first was 'body surfing', which is surfing in the original sense, that is, riding a wave on the sea, but without a board.
 This was recorded in the Californian newspaper The Oakland Tribune, in February 1939:

 "I went body-surfing at Makupuu with Walter Macfarlane, one of the most skillful men at the sport in the territory."